Jane Austen Patchwork

-This Inklingo PDF includes what you need for the Jane Austen Patchwork, one of the most beloved quilts of all time.
+The Jane Austen Patchwork shape collection includes everything you need for the Jane Austen Patchwork, one of the most beloved quilts of all time.

 Features of this Shape Collection (PDF)